luxonis/models/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Context to reproduce the behavior (if relevant to the issue):
 - What config file you used
+- Can the issue be reproduced with one of the example datasets?
-- Instructions to recreate the used dataset
+  - If not, provide instructions to recreate the used dataset
 - What script or command were used to run the pipeline

 **Additional context**